 Reminder to Club Members: Disconsin season ends December 31st; Bag tags expire the evening of December 31st.

 The Club celebrated its fifth anniversary on January 31st and Early Winter League began February 2nd.
-This league is scheduled for every Sunday, with the1st, 3rd, 5th Sundays of the month will be Recreational Play with a running Ace Pool and the 2nd & 4th Sundays of the month will be Skins Match Play at $1 per hole.
+This league is scheduled for every Sunday, with the 1st, 3rd, 5th Sundays of the month will be Recreational Play with a running Ace Pool and the 2nd & 4th Sundays of the month will be Skins Match Play at $1 per hole.
 Winter League play was cancelled prior to week 8 due to the COVID-19 pandemic.
 The April 4th Dirty Birdie at Baraboo Lions DGC was also postponed due to the pandemic.
 The location was chosen because the second Glide Series event was scheduled for the following weekend.
 With everything being postponed or cancelled, the location may not remain in Baraboo when/if the event date is re-set.